jenkinsci/datadog-plugin/README.md

 You can use two ways to configure your plugin to submit data to Datadog:

-* Sending the data directly to Datadog through HTTP.
-* Using a DogStatsD server that acts as a forwarder between Jenkins and Datadog.
+* **RECOMMENDED**: Using a DogStatsD server / Datadog Agent that acts as a forwarder between Jenkins and Datadog.
+  - Build Logs collection only works with a full Datadog Agent installed.
+* Sending data directly to Datadog through HTTP.
+  - The HTTP client implementation used is blocking with a timeout duration of 1 minute.
+If there is a connection problem with Datadog, it will slow your Jenkins instance down.

 The configuration can be done from the [plugin user interface](#plugin-user-interface) with a [Groovy script](#groovy-script), or through [environment variables](#environment-variables).